 Turn on the humidifier

 Increasing the humidity in your home during the cooler months adds moisture to your air and living space.
 This raises the “heat index,” making 68 degrees feel more like 76 degrees.
-If your house has low humidity, you may notice chapped lips, dry skin or a dry sore throat.
-Be sure to maintain a relative humidity in the home between 20 to 40 percent.
+If your house has low humidity, you may notice chapped lips, dry skin or a dry, sore throat.
+Be sure to maintain a relative humidity in the home between 20 and 40 percent.
 As the temperature outside drops, lower this percentage so condensation does not form on the windows.

 Add extra insulation to all areas of your home